Want free resident retention downloads?

 3. Implement Pet-Focused Resident Events

 Resident events don’t just have to be directly for your residents, they can be for their furry friends too!
-Residents and prospective residents are getting more picky about the features they want specifically for their pet.
+Residents and prospective residents are getting pickier about the features they want specifically for their pet.
 In the past, having a pet-friendly apartment was really the only thing that prospects looked for.
 However, many prospective residents have started to really take note of what features apartments have for their pets.
 Your current residents want their pets to feel right at home within your community.
 This can be accomplished in a variety of ways, and it should really be prioritized.
 The moral of the story is that people love their pets.
 Make sure your property website is updated and has a complete listing of all of your future events and opportunities.

 Consider developing events, and activities that are specifically pet-friendly.
 Many people are looking for ways that their pets can get involved.
 Renters are hoping that their pets will feel just as at home as they do.
 Go the extra mile, and include pets in your resident retention planning.
 Incorporate ideas that are specific to their furry friends, and watch how it transforms your community.